 It was so OBVIOUS that my liver wasn't functioning properly, so it's no wonder that my blood work, ultrasound, and MRI showed early signs of liver disease.

-Since then I've put myself through many elimination diets, started using the body and mind-conscious detoxification tools, and eating liver-loving, alkalizing foods like adding spirulina, chlorella and chlorophyll to my smoothies (as seen in my smoothie challenge videos).
+Since then I've done elimination diets, started using the body and mind-conscious detoxification tools, and eating liver-supporting foods like adding spirulina, chlorella and chlorophyll to my smoothies.